 Successful Davidson College applicants should demonstrate a serious commitment to their proposed idea, issue, project, or venture — even if they still have unanswered questions or unvalidated assumptions.
 That is fully acceptable!
 However, they must be willing to work hard, think critically, take smart risks, and learn from failure.

+Application will open on October 7, 2024 and close on October 28, 2024.
 Finalists are chosen on the merits of their written application (to be submitted via an online webform).
-Finalists are notified by March 7, if they are selected for an in-person interview.
-Interviews will be conducted by members of the Avinger Impact Fund Advisory Team on March 14, in partnership with the Hurt Hub@Davidson faculty and staff.
+Finalists are notified by October 31, if they are selected for an in-person interview.
+Interviews will be conducted by members of the Avinger Impact Fund Advisory Team on November 13, in partnership with the Hurt Hub@Davidson faculty and staff.
+Winners will be announced on November 20.

 If you are selected to receive an Avinger Impact Fund microgrant, you will be asked to review your initial budget with a mentor – and submit a final budget before any funds are disbursed.
 You will also be required to enroll in our mentoring program, which matches you with a local team of experienced mentors who can help you grow and shape your business idea.